-If you’ve been watching Netflix’s audacious new period drama, Bridgerton, and have been able to focus on more than all of the scandalous ribaldry going on, you may have noticed the nod to the bygone ballroom accessory: dance cards.
+If you’ve been watching Netflix’s audacious period drama, Bridgerton, and have been able to focus on more than all of the scandalous ribaldry going on, you may have noticed the nod to the bygone ballroom accessory: dance cards.

-Set in 1813 London, the Regency-era romance — watched by 82 million households around the world — is Netflix’s biggest hit ever and was just renewed for a second season.
+Set in 1813 London, the Regency-era romance — watched by 82 million households around the world — is Netflix’s biggest hit ever and was just renewed for a third season.
 Based on romance novels by Julia Quinn, the show centers on eight close-knit siblings of the powerful Bridgerton family as they are presented at court and attempt to find love.

 In between the provocative scenes, the forgotten footnote of historical dating etiquette has made numerous appearances in the hands of Bridgerton’s leading ladies attending opulent high-society dances.

 A dance card or programme du bal first appeared in Vienna before reaching the rest of Europe and the U.S. The cards were used in the 18th and 19th centuries that served to remind a lady of a particular night’s formal ball, an occasion that offered a respectable venue where men and women of society, who were interested in finding a suitable marriage partner, could mingle in an appropriate fashion.
 Dance cards listed the specific dances to be performed and provided lines for ladies to fill in the names of the gentlemen with whom she intended to dance each successive dance with.